-Scholarships for Education and Economic Development
+Scholarships for Education and Economic Development (SEED)

 The Scholarships for Education and Economic Development Program (USAID SEED Program) is funded by the United States Agency for International Development (USAID) and administered by Georgetown University’s Center for Intercultural Education and Development (CIED).
 The program is built on the solid foundation of Georgetown and USAID’s quarter-century partnership implementing the CASS Program to support economic and social development throughout Central America, Mexico, and the Caribbean.
 SEED Program activities aim to: